 The municipality is seeking the public’s input on what rules should be in place if legal marijuana sales are to happen between Park Royal and Horseshoe Bay.

 When pot was legalized in 2018, West Vancouver council responded by passing a bylaw to prohibit cannabis retail – but they did leave the door open for would-be cannabusinesses to request individual rezonings.

-Now those requests are coming in – two for Ambleside and one for Horseshoe Bay.
+Now those requests are coming in – one for Ambleside and two for Horseshoe Bay.

 “In the last few months, the municipality has received a number of new inquiries for retail cannabis locations and a number of new applications for these locations,” said Jim Bailey, the district’s director of planning.
 “Given that it's been a few years since cannabis was legalized, staff are recommending that council develop a policy to help guide the consideration of any retail cannabis locations in our community.”

 So far, the rules under consideration include: No stores within 100 metres of schools, no more than one store each for Ambleside, Horseshoe Bay, Dundarave, Park Royal North and the eventual Cypress Village.

 Staff are also suggesting storefronts be limited to no more than eight metres of street frontage.